YaserMarey/YaserMarey.github.io/_posts/2022-09-05_ml_unique_puzzle_3.md

 ---
 layout: post
-title: "ML Puzzle Piece-3:Marvelous Data"
+title: "ML Puzzle Piece-3:Marvelous data and where to find it"
 categories: [MLOps]
 excerpt: This is the third post of a series of articles discussing the software engineering perspective of Machine Learning Systems.
 ---

 ![ Machine Learning Systems: A Unique Puzzle ](../images/ml_unique_puzzle.png "Machine Learning in Blue")

-# Marvelous data and where to find it

 The resurrection of machine learning was only possible because of the internet and the proliferation of data sources.